sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/rule-templates.md

   "type": "RuleTemplate",
   "api_version": "bsm/v1",
   "metadata": {
-    "name": "aggregate"
+    "name": "aggregate",
+    "namespace": "default",
+    "created_by": "admin"
   },
   "spec": {
-    "description": "An aggregate makes it possible to treat the result of multiple disparate check executions executed across multiple disparate systems as a single result (Event).\nAggregates are extremely useful in dynamic environments and/or environments that have a reasonable tolerance for failure.\nAggregates should be used when a service can be considered healthy as long as a minimum threshold is satisfied (e.g. are at least 5 healthy web servers? are at least 70% of N processes healthy?).\n", "arguments": {
+    "description": "Monitor a distributed service - aggregate one or more events into a single event.
+This BSM rule template allows you to treat the results of multiple disparate check executions – executed across multiple disparate systems – as a single event.
+This template is extremely useful in dynamic environments and/or environments that have a reasonable tolerance for failure.
+Use this template when a service can be considered healthy as long as a minimum threshold is satisfied (e.g. at least 5 healthy web servers? at least 70% of N processes healthy?).\n", "arguments": {
       "required": [
         "produce_metrics"